AlxndrMlk/DataIncubator/Project_desc.md

 To succeed on any market it is crucial to propose a product that is familiar enough not to seem 'too weird' to your customers and original enough to catch their attention.

+## Music

+Music seems to be a good indicator of what is going on in society.
+Lyrics of popular songs seem to relfect values and aspirations of their listeners.
+But there is much more information in popular music.

+### Loudness

+Few years ago many professionals in the music industry were talking about so called [loudness war](https://en.wikipedia.org/wiki/Loudness_war).
+It used to be a hot topic in the 2010's.
+My analysis shows that despite many critical voices in the industry loudness war continues.
+The averege Billboard No. 1 song's loudness is higher every year.

 ![Loudness](https://raw.githubusercontent.com/AlxndrMlk/DataIncubator/master/graphs/loudness.png)